samhedin/se_dvorak_ep/README.md

 setxkbmap se dvorak_ep
 ```

-## Differences with Svorak a5/Dvorak
+## Notable differences with Svorak a5/Dvorak
 - `åäö` are downprioritized in favor of `'.,` since I mostly write code or in English.
-- r and l have swapped places.
-Vim bindings work surprisingly well with dvorak, with the exception of L (go right).
-In dvorak L is bound to `right pinky top right` by default, which is just painful.
-This small adjustment swithes L to `right ring-finger up` which is much more comfortable.
+- Adjusted for Vim.
+Vim bindings work surprisingly well with dvorak, with some minor exceptions.
+For example, in dvorak L is bound to `right pinky top right` by default, which is just painful.
+This layout aims to fix those minor annoyances.
 - Other than that, most changes are to the keys accessed with `altgr` based on how much I use them.
 ## Images
 ### When altgr is held down